I went to Italy to eat tortelli, not to dance.

 The cycle of temperature and humidity not only dictate the process of the balsamico, but also the process of the day.
 I feel the tendrils of heat creep in, and as they do the sounds of the city recede.
 Then as the breath of the afternoon returns, slowly the sounds of life as well.
 This surrender to nature has a certain beauty, and perhaps it explains, psychologically, the surrender to the industrialization of food.
 Or surrender to life.
 Surrender to the ravages of the global economy.

 Basically, the educated and talented Italians have surrendered by leaving.
 And left their country to crumble.

 Every Italian is proud, especially of their home town, especially of the food.
 And yet that pride does not form vigilance.
-And like the almost imperceptible arrival of the heat of the day, that industrialization is devastating.
+And like the almost imperceptible arrival of the heat of the day, industrialization is devastating.

 Europe has been, frankly disappointing.
 I did not expect supermarkets, frivolous use of cars, timidity and fear, helplessness, surrender.